General Application Guidelines

 Q: WHEN IS THE DEADLINE?

-A: February 15, 2023, for the discounted entry fees and March 15, 2023, for the final submission deadline.
+A: February 15, 2023, for the discounted entry fees, and March 19, 2023, for the final deadline.

 Q: WHERE DO I APPLY?